elixir-lang/elixir-lang.github.com/getting-started/recursion.markdown

 [2, 4, 6]
 ```

-Let's take a deeper look at `Enumerable`s and, while we're at it, their lazy counterpart, `Stream`s.
+Let's take a deeper look at `Enumerable` and, while we're at it, its lazy counterpart, `Stream`.